-This Agenda is a proposal and may be amended by the Task Force.
-The Task Force will consider, on an ongoing basis, the need for new subcommittees, working groups, etc., and other events, actions or resources as necessary to carry out the purposes of the committee.
+This Agenda is a proposal and may be amended as needed.
+We will consider, on an ongoing basis, the need for new subcommittees, working groups, etc., and other events, actions or resources as necessary to carry out the purposes of the committee.

-The Task Force may consist of representatives from data-science and law, information-governance and from market verticals.
+The Committee members may consist of representatives from data-science and law, information-governance and from market verticals.

-Task Force members should be self-motivated and have the time and inclination to attend meetings, provide contribution to creation of references and similar activities necessary to carry out the purposes of the committee.
-It is believed that it is best to have at least two professionals on the Task Force for any given topic under consideration.
+Committee members should be self-motivated and have the time and inclination to attend meetings, provide contribution to creation of references and similar activities necessary to carry out the purposes of the committee.
+It is believed that it is best to have at least two professionals on the committee for any given topic under consideration.
 This ensures that advice and input is robust, objective and balanced.

-All contributions to the Committee and the Task Force are in a volunteer capacity.
+All contributions to the Committee are in a volunteer capacity.
 Any disputes or disagreements will be resolved by the Committee’s chair and decisions will be final.
-All contributions to references, resources and publications by any Task Force or Committee member become the property of the American Bar Association.
+All contributions to references, resources and publications by any Committee member become the property of the American Bar Association.

 Last, this is a new Committee and in a very broad and ubiquitous subject.
-The Task Force should remain open-minded to the need to redefine direction of the committee.
-The Task Force may need to be converted to a subcommittee or working group or similar persistent entity to update and maintain the Mission Statement as a living document.
+We will remain open-minded to the need to redefine direction of the Committee.

-New candidates are welcomed depending on the needs of the task force; motivated volunteers who can contribute to existing needs will always be considered.
+New candidates are welcomed depending on the needs of the Committee; motivated volunteers who can contribute to existing needs will always be considered.
 Recruiting occurs in TWO professional areas:

 Data Scientists: data scientists are needed to cover the full spectrum of a data-science project lifecycle and from areas covering all verticals within data science to include structured and unstructured data, high-speed (high “velocity”) analytics, in-database applications, etc. Essentially, verticals that will need to be represented include Statistics (descriptive and inferential), Data Analysis, Database Engineering, Computer Programming, Linguistics / Natural Language Processing, Data Mining / Text Mining, Machine Learning and Information Retrieval.
 It is likely that one Data Scientist will be able to address more than one of these verticals.
 Data Scientists need not have a legal background but this is desirable.